Rakshita-dahiya/Virtosa/README.md

 📢 Project Journey

-Virtosa started as my **first university project**, created from an idea to solve real career guidance challenges.
+Virtosa started as my project journey , created from an idea to solve real career guidance challenges.

 I built it as a personal challenge, starting with a limited tech stack and gradually learning new technologies to transform it into a complete AI-powered career assistant.